 Easy, just mouse over the INVALID status and you'll see exactly why the click is invalid.

 Not in all cases.
 But remember - we're talking about clicks tagged as INVALID in ClickGUARD, not invalid clicks reported by Google Ads.
 Those other might (and likely will) hurt you.

-Fortunately, as you keep using ClickGUARD the number of invalid clicks in Google Ads will likely significantly decease, especially if you're using Invalid Clicks Shield.
+Fortunately, as you keep using ClickGUARD the number of invalid clicks in Google Ads will likely significantly decease, especially if you're using Invalid Clicks rules.